AvichalS/future-of-security/map.md

 ---
-title: Map
+title: Event Map
 layout: map
-nav_order: 4
+nav_order: 6
 ---

-# Event Map
+# 📍 Simulation Event Map

-Below is a map showing all events.
+Below is a map showing key locations impacted during the Critical Response: Securing NOVA’s Grid simulation.

+Each marker represents an asset, service hub, or institution relevant to simulation decision-making.

-Update `_data/map.yml` to add more events.
+_Update `_data/map.yml` to adjust or add new locations as needed._